Dre Campbell Farm

 Winter-Killing

-Experienced gardeners will know exactly the right moment when the growing benefits of these crops have reached their peak and are going to seed.
-This is the time to kill off the plants.
+Experienced gardeners will know exactly when the growing benefits of these crops have reached their peak and are going to seed.
+This is the time to kill the plants.

 Crop residue, depending on the type, may be tilled in to enrich the soil.
-Mowing is the most common method of crop kill.
-However, a labor-saving useful way is to allow animals to graze.
+Mowing is the most common method of crop killing.
+However, a labor-saving and useful way is to allow animals to graze.

 Planting for Grazing